MonBoza/CapstoneMVP/NeuroSpaceLog.md

 - Start on Forum component then come back to user Profile Pic
   - back on userprofile I cant seem to pass username as a prop 🥺

+### 10:30 -

+- Picture still doesnt work but I have signin Signout and Register all functioning